 Interior view of Grand Central's waiting room, completed in October of 1900

-New York Times Building Under Construction in 1903 located at One Times Square.
+New York Times Building Under Construction at One Times Square.
+Completed in 1904 to serve as the headquarters of The New York Times.

 Rapid transit construction work at Union Square at the intersection of Fourth Avenue and 14th Street, New York City, June 8, 1901